adrianadepalma/BII_tutorial/bii_example.md

   # now rescale total abundance, so that within each study, abundance varies from 0 to 1.
   mutate(RescaledAbundance = TotalAbundance/MaxAbundance)
 ```

+Note that here we are using the `Effort_corrected_measurement`.
+For some
+studies, the sampling effort (but not the method) can vary slightly
+among sites.
+To account for this, we assume that abundance increases
+linearly with sampling effort (validated
+[here](https://www.nature.com/articles/srep31153)) – i.e., the abundance
+measurement is divided by the sampling effort so that it is transformed
+to abundance per unit effort.
+This is ok for modelling total abundance,
+but we can’t account for how the *identity* or *number* of species
+varies with sampling effort in the same simple way.
+So in the next stage
+where species identity matters, you’ll see that we’re using the
+`Measurement` field (raw reported abundance), and will only use studies
+where the sampling effort does not vary among sites.

 ## Compositional Similarity